rnemeth90/dotfiles/README.md

 ## ❔ What does this do?

-These are the base "dotfiles" that I use for setting up a new freshly installed [**Fedora OS**](https://getfedora.org/) (35) to my tastes.
+These are the base "dotfiles" that I use for setting up a new freshly installed [**Linux Mint OS**] to my tastes.
 The goal of the setup.sh script is to basically setup everything the way I like.
 Broadly said it covers:

 - initial updates
 - installing some basic gnome extensions, linux package managers (snap+flatpak) and development related package managers (homebrew, nvm+node)